Authored by the expert who managed and guided the team behind the Italy Property Pack

 How do I confirm there are no liens in Sardinia right now?

-The standard way to confirm there are no liens or encumbrances on a property in Sardinia is to request an "ispezione ipotecaria" from the Agenzia delle Entrate, which reveals mortgages, judicial seizures, and other recorded claims.
+The standard way to confirm there are no liens in Sardinia is to request an ispezione ipotecaria against the property and seller before signing anything that locks you into the deal.

 How do I check zoning and permitted use in Sardinia right now?